tindyc/crypto_course/TESTING.md

 ![Navbar / Landing Video](README/images/navbarlanding-test.png)

 b.
 As a shopper I want to be able to browse and view the product list.
-* The site acted as expected, displayed all the product cards accordingly as well as the button.
+* The site acted as expected, displayed all the product cards accordingly.
 ![Products List](README/images/productlist-test.png)

 c.
 As a shopper I want to be able to check individual product details such as price, size, category and description and rating.
 * The site acted as expected, displayed all product data correctly.
 ![Product Details](README/images/productdetails-test.png)